 WP Engine started the whole WordPress hosting craze.
-Yes they’re more expensive that shared hosting, but at $24/mo to start, it’s a drop in the bucket for real businesses on WordPress.
+Yes, they're more expensive than shared hosting, but at $24/mo to start, it's a drop in the bucket for real businesses on WordPress.
 Business hosting value with premium support?
-That’s WP Engine.
+That's WP Engine.

 Where Bluehost shines:

 - Starting at #2.95/mo

 You've likely heard of Bluehost before – a super popular brand with extensive podcast ads.
 Are they good?
 With an easy interface, free domain, and solid features, they're great for beginners to start with.

 Is Bluehost right for you?
 Read full review

 #6.
 HostGator – Fully-Featured Shared Hosting